-At Lake Norman Dentistry, we use composite fillings as a treatment method for tooth decay.
-If you live in Huntersville, NC or surrounding area and are looking for a natural-looking restoration, we encourage you to call (704) 895-3858 and schedule an appointment.
-Our team has the necessary experience with placing these tooth-colored fillings and can work to ensure that the patient is comfortable throughout the procedure.
-This is one of our most frequently used procedures, since a filling is typically placed after removing tooth decay (common cavities).
+At Lake Norman Dentistry, our dentists use composite fillings as a treatment method for tooth decay.
+If you live in Huntersville, NC, or the surrounding area and are looking for a natural-looking restoration, we encourage you to call our office at (704) 895-3858 and schedule an appointment.
+Our team has the necessary experience with placing tooth-colored fillings and can work to ensure that you are comfortable throughout the procedure.
+Composite fillings are one of our most used treatments, since it’s typically placed after removing tooth decay (common cavities).
 If you have amalgam fillings now, we can even replace them with composite ones.
 To learn more, call and schedule a dental examination.

 Silver vs. Tooth-Colored Filling: What You Should Know

 Amalgam (silver) fillings are incredibly durable, take less time to place, and can typically last upwards of 15 years before needing to be replaced.
 However, they don’t bond to the natural tooth so well, which means more of your tooth structure must be removed to place them.
 Since they are susceptible to expanding and contracting due to hot and cold temperatures, they can occasionally create cracks in the tooth.

 Despite the name, these fillings are typically not silver, but rather, a metal alloy that includes several materials — with mercury among them.
 While the FDA has concluded that mercury fillings are relatively safe for the general public, certain groups of people may be more susceptible to the negative effects associated with mercury.
 For patients who want a healthier way to fill their cavities or who wish to replace their existing silver fillings, composite fillings can be used.